xybu/cs590-map/UC-MKL/README.md

 ## Known Issues

-1. # of PMs is hardcoded to be 8.
+1. Number of PMs is hardcoded to be 8.

 2. Program writes to output file only if it ends early.